 Given that the lighthouse is close to Belfast, be sure to put this lively city on your list of places to visit in the region.

-For more cozy accommodation, check out the Shepherds Huts on the Blackstairs Eco Trail in Borris, Co.
-Carlow.
+For more cozy accommodation, check out the Shepherds Huts on the Blackstairs Eco Trail.

-The huts are owned by Robert and Mary White, who runs a guided wildlife walking company out of their nearby home on the property.
+The 4 huts are owned by Robert and Mary White, who run a guided wildlife walking company out of their nearby Victorian-style home, which is part of the property (guests do not have access to that).

-The Shepherds Huts are ideal for couples looking to get away from it all in a serene environment.
+The Shepherds Huts are ideal for couples looking to get away from it all in a serene environment in the County Carlow countryside.

-Equipped with double beds and central heating, these quirky cribs are just 50 meters (164 feet) away from a restored 19th-century barn that has all the modern-day facilities you might still crave.
+Equipped with double beds and central heating, these quirky cribs are just 50 meters (164 feet) away from a restored 19th-century barn that has all the modern-day facilities you might still crave, including Wifi.

 The Barn includes a wet room, showers, a modern, well-equipped kitchen, as well as space to relax.